The WAVE Program is coming in 2023!

 Because there is more to life and strong communities than revenue.
 Parents are working so hard in today’s world, and we want to help them with the immense job of growing good citizens.
 Raising kids is expensive!
 From the tee-shirts and poster boards needed for class projects, to the school buses that teachers must raise money for in order to take a field trip, everything carries a cost.

-By making the WAVE program available to all with a donation or through scholarship, we embrace the spirit of Pacific Grove, where we cherish a simpler way of life, and where “community” is not just a buzzword or marketing slogan but something most of us try to practice every day.
+By making The WAVE Program available to all with a donation or through scholarship, we embrace the spirit of Pacific Grove, where we cherish a simpler way of life, and where “community” is not just a buzzword or marketing slogan but something most of us try to practice every day.
 Our camp is available to kids at EVERY socioeconomic level, so that those who thus far haven’t been exposed to expensive lessons and camps can have access to these activities along with their classmates from wealthier homes.
 It’s an investment in all our kids and in the future of Pacific Grove.

 Volleyball